ilovejs/AlgorithmComplexity/README.md

 - @Exponential
 - @Factorial

-It comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems in your code based on the contract.
+It comes with an IntelliJ IDEA plugin which detects TRIVIAL algorithm complexity problems in your code based on the contract.

 ## Example: